igdesign/igdesign.github.io/inside-golf.md

 <div class="features__block" markdown="1">

 ### Exponential Growth
-_visits to insidegolf.ca have more than doubled during the 2012 Golf Season_
+_visits to insidegolf.ca have more than doubled during the last Golf Season_

-Inside Golf has seen month over month increases in 2012 that has projections of more than 20,000 visits per month by mid 2013
+Inside Golf has seen month over month increases, that has projections of more than 20,000 visits per month by mid year

 </div>